3 Summary of material accounting policies

 (d) Equity instruments designated under FVOCI

-The classification depends on the contractual terms of the cash flows of the financial assets, the Company's business model for managing financial assets and, in case of equity instruments and the intention of the Company whether strategic or non-strategic.
+The classification depends on the SPPI assessment based on contractual terms of the cash flows of the financial assets, and the business model assessment for managing financial assets.
+In case of equity instruments, it depends on the intention of the Company whether strategic or non-strategic.
 The said classification methodology is detailed below-

-Solely payments of principal and interest (SPPI) Assessment
+Solely payment of principal and interest (SPPI) assessment

-In making this assessment, the Company considers whether the contractual cash flows represent sole payments of principal and interest which means that whether the cash flows are consistent with a basic lending arrangement i.e. interest includes only consideration for the time value of money, credit risk, other basic lending risks and a profit margin that is consistent with a basic lending arrangement.
-Principal for the purpose of this test refers to the fair value of the financial asset at initial recognition.
+In making this assessment, the Company considers whether the contractual cash flows represents sole payments of principal and interest.
+Principal for the purpose of this test refers to the fair value of the financial asset at initial recognition and interest represents the time value of money at an agreed contractual rate.

 [a) Debt instruments at amortised cost